Put-in-Bay Diary January 2015 Day By Day What Happened At Put-in-Bay!

 Thurs., Jan.
-22nd – Workers are putting siding on the back wall of the old Wolkersdorfer building, That’s where the Put-in-Bay Surf Shop is located.
-If you think island life is boring, just see what there is on the island calendar for today: 60+ Clinic at Senior Center, Aquamotion at the Crew’s Nest Lap Pool, Senior Lunch at Tipper’s, Mah Jongg and Yoga in the afternoon at the Senior Center, Movie and Popcorn at the Library and Dart League at the Reel Bar.
+22nd – Workers are putting siding on the back wall of the old Wolkersdorfer building; that’s where the Put-in-Bay Surf Shop is located.
+If you think island life is boring, see what there is on the island calendar for today: 60+ Clinic at Senior Center, Aquamotion at the Crew’s Nest Lap Pool, Senior Lunch at Tipper’s, Mah Jongg and Yoga in the afternoon at the Senior Center, Movie and Popcorn at the Library and Dart League at the Reel Bar.

 Fri., Jan.
-23rd – The Grades 5-8 Spelling Bee takes place at Put-in-Bay School.
+23rd – The Grades 5-8 Spelling Bee occurs at Put-in-Bay School.
 A lone ice boater spends time in the harbor.
-It appears either conditions aren’t quite right or there’s a problem with his ice boat.
+It appears either condition aren’t quite right or there’s a problem with his ice boat.
 There’s a “Roaring Twenties” dance at the school in the evening.

 Sat., Jan.
 24th – It’s a busy day in Put-in-Bay harbor.
-The first snowmobiler to head out of the harbor around the north side of Gibraltar Island is spotted.
-Later an airboat enters the harbor over Alligator Reef.
-A couple of ice boats are out sailing, plus ATV’s are pulling kids around on sleds.
+The first snowmobiler to head out of the port around the north side of Gibraltar Island is spotted.
+Later an airboat enters the sanctuary over Alligator Reef.
+Some ice boats are sailing, and ATVs pull kids around on sleds.
 At Squaw Harbor, Walt Duff, Jr. has a huge bonfire, plus kids are playing ice hockey on a snow-cleared rink on the ice.
 Late in the afternoon, Paul Ladd lost control of his vehicle and crashed into a wooden fence in the 1100 block of Langram Rd.
-Island roads aren’t salted and sometimes those icy patches sneak up and surprise drivers.
+Island roads aren’t salted; sometimes, those icy patches surprise drivers.

 Put-in-Bay Diary -Sun., Jan.
 25th – Tai Kwon Do classes at the Town Hall are canceled.
 Volunteer firemen conduct airboat training at Stone Cove.

-Mon., Jan.
-26th – Crew’s Nest staff is busy checking on the equipment which removes ice from around the pilings on mystery islander(s) an email and get a response rather quickly – FUN FUN!
-Anyone is welcome to log on – islanders, cottagers, visitors, young, old, men and women and those of other categories, too.
+Diary January 2015 Mon., Jan.
+26th – Crew’s Nest staff is busy checking on the equipment which removes ice from around the pilings on mystery islander(s); an email and get a response rather quickly – FUN FUN!
+Anyone is welcome to log on – islanders, cottagers, visitors, young, old, men and women, and other categories.
 The mystery islander(s) will pick the best question each month and respond in the Gazette under the “Dear Islander” column.
 You’ll never know what the response will be.
 Remember, this is all anonymous.

 Tues., Jan.
 27th – Paul and Chris Ladd or marking a trail from South Bass Island State Park to the State Park on the west side of Catawba with used Christmas trees.

-Wed., Jan.
-28th – Put-in-Bay School teacher Linda Rence hits a phone pole on Catawba Ave. over the lunch hour and is Life flighted off the island.
+Diary January 2015 Wed., Jan.
+28th – Put-in-Bay School teacher Linda Rence hits a phone pole on Catawba Ave. over lunch and is Life flighted off the island.
 Again, a warning about extremely slippery roads should be noted by all those who drive on the island this time of year.

 Sat.
 Jan.
-31st – In the morning, WPCR and WPIB do a Live TV broadcast of the Put-in-Bay vs. Oak Harbor Rockets on-island basketball game.
+31st – WPCR and WPIB do a Live TV broadcast of the Put-in-Bay vs. Oak Harbor Rockets on-island basketball game in the morning.
 Patrick Myers calls the game.
 Kate Byrnes is out selling Girl Scout cookies.
-A group of snowmobilers is seen speeding through the harbor, crossing Alligator Reef, crossing Peach Point Reef and then heading down the West Shore.
+A group of snowmobilers is seen speeding through the harbor, crossing Alligator Reef, crossing Peach Point Reef, and then heading down the West Shore.
 This group epitomizes where not to go when traveling on the ice around the islands.
 Reefs are dangerous!